kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 When viewing many routes, use the pagination controls at the bottom:
 - Navigate between pages using arrow buttons or page numbers
 - See total number of routes and current page position
-- Items per page can be adjusted in the "View Options" menu (6, 9, or 12 items per page)
+- Items per page can be adjusted in the “View Options” menu (6, 9, or 12 items per page)

-#### 3.3.2 Creating Routes
+### 3.3.2 Creating Routes

 Use the route creation tools to build new routes from scratch.
 The process guides you through selecting parameters and assigning employees step by step.

 **Starting the Creation Process:**
-- Click on the "Create Route" tab in the Route Management area
+- Click on the “Create Route” tab in the Route Management area
 - The system will guide you through a step-by-step process to build your route

 **Step 1: Select a Shift**